Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Logging

+- **Type**: `server_scripts`

 This event is fired when a tree is about to be felled by an axe.
 Cancelling it will cause the block to be broken normally

-This event is fired in the `server_scripts` folder

 ### Method Signature